New Lucena: History

-Led by Bartolome Valenzuela, a prominent resident of the barrio (Jimanban) the resident organized themselves and petitioned the governor general that they be granted independence by putting up a church, convent and a casa real (municipal building).
+Led by Bartolome Valenzuela, a prominent resident of Jimanban, the residents organized themselves and petitioned the governor general that they be granted independence by putting up a church, convent and a casa real (municipal building).
 With the help of the provincial officials and captain municipal of the municipalities of Santa Barbara, Cabatuan and Pototan, Lucena was separated from Santa Barbara on October 9, 1877, in accordance with the Dirrecion General De Administration Civil.
-The first Municipal Officials were elected and the first captain municipal was Bartolome Valenzuela known as Tan Abe, the grandfather of then Senator Tomas Confessor and Representative Patricio Confessor.
+The first Municipal Officials were elected and the first captain municipal was Bartolome Valenzuela known as Tan Abe, the grandfather of then Senator Tomas Confesor and Representative Patricio Confesor.

-It is not recorded when Jimanban was changed to New Lucena but Lucena reportedly comes from dialect Lu (Ulo) which means "head"and "cena" which is the short version for the flower azucena, which means pure and peaceful.
+It is not recorded when Jimanban was changed to New Lucena but Lucena reportedly comes from dialect Lu (Ulo) which means "head" and "cena" which is the short version for the flower azucena, which means pure and peaceful.
 Thus, Lucena means pure and peaceful leader.

 Another belief was that, Jimanban was changed to Lucena after the name of the Provincial Alcalde Mayor Pedro Gonzales Lucena, the 36th Executive of the Province of Iloilo in 1716–1717.

-When the Americans came, Pueblo de Lucena was again in incorporated to the Municipal of Santa Barbara in 1902 for economic security and facilitation of government.
-In 1921, the prominent cicitizens of Lucena petitioned for its separation from Santa Barbara.
-On January 1, 1947, Lucena became a new town in the Province of Iloilo, thus it is now called New Lucena.
+When the Americans came, Pueblo de Lucena was again incorporated to Santa Barbara in 1902 for economic security and facilitation of government.
+In 1921, the prominent citizens of Lucena petitioned for its separation from Santa Barbara.
+On January 1, 1947, Lucena became a new town in the Province of Iloilo, and was later renamed New Lucena.